-- 1. The program manager will coordinate the implementation, direction, and administration of the alcohol and controlled substances testing policy for bus drivers.
+1. The program manager will coordinate the implementation, direction, and administration of the alcohol and controlled substances testing policy for bus drivers.
 The program manager is the principal contact for the collection site, the testing laboratory, the MRO, the BAT, the SAP, and the person submitting to the test.
 Employee questions concerning this policy shall be directed to the program manager.

-The program manager is the Health and Safety Coordinator. - 2.
-The school district shall designate a program manager and provide written notice of the designation to each driver along with this policy.
+2. The school district shall designate a program manager and provide written notice of the designation to each driver along with this policy.